Hofls/architecture/component-architecture/api-design/rest.md

 * Provide asynchronous support for long-running operations
     * One endpoint to start task (returns task id)
     * Another endpoint to check status and get result (when ready)
+* Use single endpoint for entity search, for example:
+    * Bad - findByRoomId, findByStatus, findByRoomIdAndStatus
+    * Good - find (roomId and status - optional parameters)